 |Unique public and private keys for security||Reflects signer’s identity, intent to sign, and date and time of signing|

-Digital signatures and electronic signatures are similar in some ways, but there are many key differences between them.
+Digital and electronic signatures are similar in some ways, but they have many key differences.

 Digital signatures are significantly more secure than electronic signatures.
-Because of the high-end encryption used to create them, they are very resilient not just to third-party access or tampering, but to viruses and malware as well.
-The only way to open a secured digital document and inject malicious software is if you have access to a unique, private key that is only meant for the recipient.
+Because of the high-end encryption used to create them, they are resilient not just to third-party access or tampering but to viruses and malware.
+The only way to open a secured digital document and inject malicious software is if you have access to a unique private key that is only meant for the recipient.

-In contrast, electronic signatures are simply electronic versions of handwritten signatures.
-They’re commonly used in business transactions but they do not have the level of security that digital signatures provide.
+In contrast, electronic signatures are electronic versions of handwritten signatures.
+They’re commonly used in business transactions, but they do not have the level of security that digital signatures provide.

-For this reason, digital signatures and e-signatures are used in very different ways.
+For this reason, digital signatures and e-signatures are used very differently.
 A digital signature is used to encrypt and digitally “mark” a document.
 It’s then re-encrypted using the recipient’s private key.
 An electronic signature is simply a tool used to sign a document online.

-While the goal of both is to verify the authenticity of a document, a digital signature is best used to prevent fraud, while an electronic signature provides convenience.
+While both aim to verify a document’s authenticity, a digital signature is best used to prevent fraud, while an electronic signature provides convenience.

-A document containing highly sensitive information can be protected by both.
-A digital signature will encrypt the document itself to ensure it cannot be accessed by a third party, and an e-signature can be used to close the agreement contained in the document.
+Both can protect a document containing susceptible information.
+A digital signature will encrypt the document itself to ensure a third party cannot access it, and an e-signature can be used to close the agreement contained in the document.

 Both digital and electronic signatures serve specific purposes.

-Electronic signatures have less security features but they can be still be very beneficial to your business.
-They can help streamline your workflow and ensure your documentation process is secure and exponentially more efficient..
+Electronic signatures have fewer security features, which can still benefit your business.
+They can help streamline your workflow and ensure your documentation process is secure and exponentially more efficient.

 In most cases, it’s a good idea to use both electronic and digital signatures.
 This way, you can verify the authenticity of documents digitally while still being able to use advanced electronic signatures for signing contracts with your business partners.